coolmule0/JLPT-N5-N1-Japanese-Vocabulary-Anki/README.md

 - "Reading" - similar to "expression", but with kanji expanded with ruby-ready furigana addition
 - "Grammar" - the grammatical type
 - "Additional definitions" - other english meanings
-- "Formality" - If the word has use in humble, formal (e.t.c.) language
 - ("Sound" - audio track of the deck.
 Optional, only used for `extended` deck type)
 - "jlpt" - the anki-tags, ordered by JLPT.
 These should be imported as the `tag` field.
+Also includes formality - if the word has use in humble, formal (e.t.c.) language